-The white church on the corner behind the trolley was moved to make way for the Lee Building.
+The white church on the corner behind the trolley was moved elsewhere in the city to make way for the Lee Building.

 Doris Kirstiuk (as interviewed by Shaw TV) story and others – contact Tracy for stories

 If you are a descendant of our great-grandparents, James and Elizabeth (Watson) Lee or of the Parker family please contact me.
 I have connected with relatives from Seattle and elsewhere in Washington, Phoenix and Surrey, B.C..
 Adele Stapleton, a cousin from the (Beatrice) Parker side, has done a fabulous job with the family history.
-Also Dare Steele has been a great help.
+Also, Dare Steele has been a great help (she has now made her transition).
 I know Ancestry.com can probably provide more information as well.